solana-labs/solana/book/src/cluster/stake-delegation-and-rewards.md

 ### StakeState

-A StakeState takes one of three forms, StakeState::Uninitialized, StakeState::Initialized, StakeState::Stake, and StakeState::RewardsPool.
-Only the first three forms are interesting for stakers.
+A StakeState takes one of four forms, StakeState::Uninitialized, StakeState::Initialized, StakeState::Stake, and StakeState::RewardsPool.
+Only the first three forms are used in staking, but only StakeState::Stake is interesting.
 All RewardsPools are created at genesis.

 ### StakeState::Stake